Cash-strapped Sri Lanka gets Russian oil to ease shortages

 Sri Lanka's economic crisis has seen long queues of motorists outside gas stations, waiting hours and sometimes even days for scant supplies of petrol and cooking gas.

-Its people are also grappling with acute shortages of imported food and pharmaceuticals, along with record inflation and lengthy daily blackouts.
+Its people are also grappling with a serious lack of imported food and pharmaceuticals, along with record inflation and lengthy daily blackouts.

 Anti-government protests erupted into riots earlier this month, leaving nine people dead and many more wounded.